top of page

 The noun 'unrest' originates from the Old English word 'unrǣst,' which meant 'lack of rest' or 'disturbance.'
 It combines 'un-' (meaning 'not') with 'rǣst' (meaning 'rest') to describe a state of disturbance or agitation characterized by a lack of peace or tranquility.
 Over time, 'unrest' became associated with a broader sense of dissatisfaction, social or political upheaval, and general turmoil within a group, community, or society.
 Its etymology reflects the fundamental notion that unrest disrupts the peace and stability of a community or region, often stemming from various underlying causes such as political, economic, or social grievances.

-Quiz: Find the meaning of unrest
+Quiz: Find the meaning of the noun unrest:

 Try Again!